 Children and young people who are looked after are much more likely to go missing than children who are not looked after.
 In 2019, nearly 12,000 children who were looked after went missing in nearly 75,000 missing incidents, meaning that over 10% of all looked after children went missing at some point during the year.

 Research suggests that up to half of people who are homeless had run away or been forced to leave home and that sleeping rough is “a common experience” for both missing adults and children.
 There are also links between going missing as a child and adult homelessness, with research finding that 84% of young homeless people had previously run away before the age of 16.
 There are similarities in the causes of homelessness and going missing, including relationship breakdown, mental health problems, and financial issues.

-If you are struggling with any of the issues discussed above, please contact our free, confidential helpline below.Talk to us
+If you are struggling with any of these main reasons why people go missing, please contact our free, confidential helpline below.Talk to us